Last Updated on 2022/04/23

 Your writings are available in several languages.
 Translations involve dipping into the author’s thinking and new cultural aspects.
 What do you feel about exposing your mind and thinking to the world?
 What message do you hope people will understand?

 Yeah, in many.
 Thanks to Ken Liu: my first and most important English translator.
 He asked me to translate my stories into English.
 At that time I never imagined that one day my story could be translated into other languages.
-I have also thanks to Neil Clarke.
+I have also thanks, Neil Clarke.
 He published most of my English stories in the online Magazine Clarkesworld.
 I think the process of translation is a sort of international transportation by words.
 This also inspires me a lot, in many ways.
-I get some feedback from the translators and my readers from different cultures, languages and these lead me to think more about the topics I’m exploring.
+I get some feedback from the translators and my readers from different cultures, languages and this lead me to think more about the topics I’m exploring.
 I think that I’m very lucky since this is another way of trying new things.
 For example, right now in recent years, I’ve traveled internationally.
-I have been invited to different countries and cities to participate in writers’ festivals, to give speeches on science fiction and other topics which give me opportunities to meet new people, to make new friends and to know the world better.
+I have been invited to different countries and cities to participate in writers’ festivals, to give speeches on science fiction and other topics which give me opportunities to meet new people, to make new friends, and to know the world better.
 That’s an excellent way of living.
-About the message, I hope people do understand from my stories.
+About the message, I hope people do understand my stories.
 We are always trying to cross the boundaries, to explore the unknown area outside the world.
 The boundaries are not just only between, for example, the known and the unknown knowledge, but it’s also something related to the access to different cultures, languages, genders, classes, living spaces.
 The people around you live in a space that for you it’s like an alien space if you never went into that space.
 So if you have the courage and the curiosity, to try to cross the boundaries, it’s like having a new point of view on the world you felt you knew already enough.
-Translation, like science fiction writing and also like my teaching job, my research and international travel, all these things can be part of this crossing the boundary activities.
+Translation, like science fiction writing and also like my teaching job, my research, and international travel, all these things can be part of this crossing the boundary activities.

 It has taken all the moments of my life for me to become who I am today.
 Life is such a beautiful gift that no matter how carefully you measure it out it will seem like a waste.
 So don’t panic, and there’s time enough for love.”
 Xia Jia, Clarkesworld Magazine